 Legislative Reform Programme (“LRP”)

-This page provides information on how you and your firm may be affected by the Legislative Reform Programme (LRP) that will come into force on 15 January 2020.
+This page provides information on how you and your firm may be affected by the Legislative Reform Programme (LRP) that came into force on 15 January 2020.

 The GFSC will update this webpage on a regular basis.
 Please subscribe to the GFSC RSS feeds for the latest LRP information.